jamielohoff/NeuralPotentials/README.md

 ## The Notebook

 Run the notebook by cloning the package and navigating to the root folder of the package.
 Then run the command `jupyter notebook` and a directory will open in your browser.
 Select the notebook and run it.
+It gives an overview about the method of neural potentials, its advantages and disadvantages and how to implement it in Julia.

 ## Harmonic Oscillator

+The notebook teaches your the basics about neural potentials using the example of a simple harmonic oscillator.
+The folder called ''' HarmonicOscillator ''' containes further exmpales where techniques like bootstrap-sampling are introduced and it also analyzed more elaborate systems like a double-well potential.

-## Sagittrius A* - The Milkyway's Supermassive Black Hole
+## Sagittarius A* - The Milkyway's Supermassive Black Hole

 ## Redshift-Luminosity Data of Supernovae Ia